rbuckton/grammarkdown/README.md

 ## Usage
 ```
-Syntax:   grammarkdown [options] [file]
+Syntax:                   grammarkdown [options] [...files]

 Examples:                 grammarkdown es6.grammar
                           grammarkdown --out es6.md --format markdown es6.grammar

 Options:
+ -f, --format FORMAT      The output format.
- -h, --help                       Print this message.
+ -h, --help               Prints this message.
- -v, --version                    Print the version.
+     --noChecks           Does not perform static checking of the grammar.
+     --noEmit             Does not emit output.
+     --noEmitOnError      Does not emit output if there are errors.
  -o, --out FILE           Specify the output file.
-If multiple formats are provided, their
-                                  relevant extensions will be appended to the end of the file.
- -f, --format FORMAT              One or more output formats: 'markdown' (default) or 'ecmarkup'.
- --no-emit                        Does not emit output.
- --no-emit-on-error               Does not emit output if there are errors.
- --no-checks                      Does not perform static checking of the grammar.
- --md                             Shortcut for: --format markdown
+ -v, --version            Prints the version.
 ```

 ## Syntax